Apricot Pecan Rugelach

 - Flatten each ball into a 6 inch disk, and wrap in plastic wrap.
 Refrigerate for at least 1 1/2 hours.

-- Then get out your food processor!!
-Use it to combine the chopped nuts, jam, honey and cinnamon.
-Combine until the pecans are coarsely ground.
+- To a food processor add the toasted nuts, jam, honey and cinnamon.
+Combine until the pecans are coarsely ground.3/4 cup apricot jam, 1 1/2 tbsp honey, 1/2 tsp ground cinnamon

 - Generously dust a clean work surface with about 2 tbsp to 1/4 cup of powdered sugar. (the more the better!)